Define Electron Affinity in Chemistry

 Electron Affinity of Noble Gases

-Valence shell electronic configuration (ns2np6) of inert gases are completely filled by the electrons.
+The valence shell electronic configuration (ns2np6) of inert gases are completely filled by the electrons.
 Therefore, the incoming electron must go into the next higher energy level or principal quantum number and affinity values of inert gases equal to zero.
-Also, the nuclear energy of noble gases not high enough to hold an electron in new quantum energy levels and affinity data in learning chemistry of noble gas molecules are unavailable.
+Also, the nuclear energy of noble gases not high enough to hold an electron in new quantum energy levels, and affinity data in learning chemistry of noble gas molecules are unavailable.